GMyhf/2025fall-cs201/AI_literacy.md

 4. Describe the process of creating input embeddings for an LLM using token embeddings and positional embeddings.

    Token embeddings are generated by mapping token IDs to vectors.
 Positional embeddings are then added to these token embeddings, resulting in input embeddings that incorporate both token identity and positional information.

 5. What is the purpose of the token_embedding_layer and pos_embedding_layer in the code provided?

-The token_embedding_layer converts token IDs into embedding vectors, while the pos_embedding_layer generates positional embeddings based on the position of each token in the sequence
+   The token_embedding_layer converts token IDs into embedding vectors, while the pos_embedding_layer generates positional embeddings based on the position of each token in the sequence.